A photo of the Math Honor Society members with their Advisor, Ms. Daniel

 It started with a paper airplane.

-That was all it took to spark then high schooler, Anaqhelly Cisneros’ interest in avionics.
+During her freshman year of college, Anaqhelly Cisneros was asked to design a paper airplane.
+She said that was when she first felt like an engineer and knew what career she wanted to pursue.
 Today, Cisneros is employed as an avionics engineer for Boeing Commercial Airlines in Everett, WA.
 On Dec.
-2, the 2015 graduate returned to New Rochelle High School to speak to members of the Math Honor Society that she once led.
+2, the 2015 graduate returned to New Rochelle High School to speak to members of the Math Honor Society she once led.

 Math Honor Society members peppered Cisneros with questions during her visit.
-They were particularly interested to know if she had always planned to pursue avionics and how she had found the right career path.
+They were particularly interested to know if she had always planned to pursue avionics.
 Cisneros explained that engineering had always been meaningful to her, and avionics cemented that feeling.

 In her personal life, Cisneros said she was a passionate marathon runner.
 She often trains with her dog, Max, and she completed her first marathon in Hawaii.
 Now, she said, she is determined to discover new running routes in the Pacific Northwest.

-Members of the Math Honor Society, advised by Ms. Kalpana Daniel, pursue mathematical excellence at their weekly meetings, spread knowledge via peer tutoring, tackle challenging mathematics problems with innovative solutions, and foster a supportive learning environment throughout the building.
-The program enables students enrolled in any math course, from Algebra I to AP Calculus BC, to feel confident in their studies with the guidance of an encouraging and skilled academic mentor who helps them along the way.
+Members of the Math Honor Society, advised by Kalpana Daniel, pursue mathematical excellence at their weekly meetings, spread knowledge via peer tutoring, tackle challenging mathematics problems with innovative solutions, and foster a supportive learning environment throughout the building.
+The program allows students enrolled in any math course - from Algebra I to AP Calculus BC - to feel confident in their studies with the guidance of an encouraging and skilled academic mentor to help them along the way.